Powder Caking

 Why Powder Caking Testing?

-Caking results when particles agglomerate and form solid lumps or masses.
-Typically caking is undesirable, resulting in customer complaints, rejected product, and additional processing steps needed to delump the material.
+Caking is usually undesirable, resulting in customer complaints, rejected product, and additional processing steps needed to delump the material.

 Key factors affecting caking are intrinsic properties and environmental conditions.